-A comprehensive review of research shows that what we eat plays an important role in brain health and may help reduce the risk of Alzheimer’s disease.
-Scientists have found that certain nutrients, foods, and eating patterns can support brain function and slow cognitive decline as we age.
-According to Gram Research analysis, diets rich in vegetables, fruits, fish, and healthy fats—particularly the Mediterranean and MIND diets—show the strongest evidence for protecting memory and thinking skills.
-While no food can prevent Alzheimer’s completely, eating well is one of the most practical steps people can take to support their brain health throughout life.
+A comprehensive review of research shows that what we eat plays an important role in brain health and may help prevent or slow down Alzheimer’s disease.
+Scientists have found that certain foods and nutrients—like omega-3 fatty acids, antioxidants, and B vitamins—appear to protect brain cells from damage.
+According to Gram Research analysis, following a healthy diet pattern similar to the Mediterranean diet, which emphasizes vegetables, fish, nuts, and olive oil, is associated with better brain function as people age.
+While diet alone cannot prevent Alzheimer’s, eating well is one of the most practical steps people can take to support their brain health throughout their lives.

 Key Statistics

-Research reviewed by Gram shows that people following Mediterranean-style diets rich in vegetables, fish, and olive oil demonstrate better cognitive function and lower Alzheimer’s risk compared to those eating Western-style processed diets.
+Research reviewed by Gram shows that people following Mediterranean-style diets emphasizing vegetables, fish, nuts, and olive oil demonstrate better cognitive function and lower rates of Alzheimer’s disease compared to those eating typical Western diets high in processed foods and unhealthy fats.

 The Quick Take

-- What they studied: How different foods and nutrients affect brain health and the development of Alzheimer’s disease
+- What they studied: How different foods and nutrients affect brain health and the risk of developing Alzheimer’s disease

-- Who participated: This is a comprehensive review chapter that summarizes findings from many different research studies on nutrition and brain health
+- Who participated: This is a review chapter that summarizes findings from many different studies on nutrition and brain health, rather than a single study with participants

-- Key finding: Research shows that eating patterns emphasizing vegetables, fruits, whole grains, fish, nuts, and olive oil are associated with better brain health and lower Alzheimer’s risk
+- Key finding: Research shows that eating patterns rich in vegetables, fruits, fish, nuts, and healthy oils are associated with better brain function and lower Alzheimer’s risk compared to diets high in processed foods and unhealthy fats

 The Research Details